Tulip Poplar

 Tulip Poplars are beloved, even at the government level.
 Tulip Poplars are the state tree of Indiana, Kentucky, and Tennessee.

-When planting Tulip Poplars, there are a few things to keep in mind.
+When planting Tulip Poplars, there are a few things to remember.

 Tulip Poplars grow to be 100+ feet tall